International Council for Traditional Music

 1. Co-ordinate the tasks of the Programme Committee (as outlined above).

-2. Meet with the Secretary General and the LAC Chair to schedule all paper sessions, plenary sessions, keynote address, roundtables, films, workshops, the opening and closing ceremonies, the General Assembly, the Assembly of National and Regional Representatives, business meetings of ICTM Study Groups, and any other events within the conference programme.
+2. Meet with the Secretary General and the LAC Chair to schedule all paper sessions, plenary sessions, keynote address, roundtables, films, workshops, the opening and closing ceremonies, the General Assembly, the Assembly of National and Regional Representatives, business meetings of ICTMD Study Groups, and any other events within the conference programme.
 This will form the basis of the preliminary programme.

 3. Provide an updated preliminary programme for publication on the conference website.